-Scar the Warrior is forced to live as a Human by day and a Cat by night.
+Scar, a fighter of the Free Cats, is forced to live as a Human by day and a Cat by night.
 She wanders a magic-ravaged land where Cats, Rats, and Humans are on the verge of war.
 Full-Length Musical, Large Cast (Adult/Youth or All-Youth).

 ABOUT THE STORY

-“Scar” is set in a fantasy land where three species share the same country in uneasy tension: The Free Cats, the Rat Gang and the Humans of Avenwood.
-A young warrior of the Free Cats is convicted of violating Cat Law and is not only exiled but sentenced to live half her life as the lowliest of Humans by day and as a Cat by night, never sleeping, and wandering with nowhere to go.
-The scars she received in a battle where she won her name as a Warrior were a badge of honor as a Free Cat but set her apart as someone to be looked down upon among Humans.
+SCAR is set in a fantasy land where three species share the same country in uneasy tension: The Free Cats, the Rat Gang and the Humans of Avenwood.
+A young fighter of the Free Cats is convicted of violating Cat Law and is not only exiled, but is sentenced to live half her life as the lowliest of Humans by day and as a Cat by night, never sleeping, and wandering with nowhere to go.
+The scars she received in a battle where she won her name were a badge of honor as a Free Cat but set her apart as someone to be looked down upon among Humans.